-The most reliable way to find a specific seller's listings is through eBay's advanced search.
-Click 'Advanced' next to the main search bar (or go to ebay.com/sch/ebayadvsearch).
+The most reliable way to search eBay by seller name is through Advanced Search.
+Click 'Advanced' next to the main search bar on any eBay page (or go directly to ebay.com/sch/ebayadvsearch).
 Scroll down to the 'Seller' section and enter the seller's username in the 'Only show items from' field.
 You can combine this with keywords — for example, enter 'Canon' in the keyword field and a seller's username in the seller field to find all Canon items from that specific seller.
 Click 'Search' and you'll see only that seller's matching listings.
+This is the method to use when you want to search a seller's inventory for something specific.

-If you know the seller's username, you can go directly to their store page by typing ebay.com/str/username in your browser's address bar.
-Replace 'username' with their actual eBay username.
+If you know the seller's username, the fastest way to see all their listings is to go directly to their eBay store page.
+Type ebay.com/str/username in your browser's address bar, replacing 'username' with their actual eBay username.
 This shows their full store with all active listings, organized by their own categories.
 Most professional eBay sellers maintain organized stores with categories for their inventory — whether that's auto parts sorted by make and model, camera gear by brand, or watches by manufacturer.
 You can search within their store using the search bar on the store page.
+Bookmark it and you can check back whenever they add new inventory.

 If you've bought from a seller before or found them in a listing, click their username to go to their profile page.
-From there, click 'Items for sale' (or a similar link depending on your platform) to see everything they currently have listed.
+From there, click 'Items for sale' to see everything they currently have listed.
 You can also click 'See other items' directly from any listing to see more from the same seller.
-This is the quickest method when you're already looking at one of their listings.
+If you can't remember their username, check your purchase history under 'My eBay' — every past transaction shows the seller's name.
+This is the quickest method when you're already looking at one of their listings or trying to find someone you've bought from before.

 Finding a seller is step one — vetting them is step two.
 Check their feedback score (aim for 99%+ positive) and total transactions (200+ for high-value items).
 Read recent negative and neutral reviews to spot patterns — a single complaint is normal, but multiple similar complaints are a red flag.
 For any specialized category — camera gear, auto parts, watches, vintage clothing — look for sellers who focus on that category rather than general sellers who occasionally list items outside their expertise.
 Check how long they've been on eBay — established sellers with years of history are generally safer.
 Finally, verify they accept returns — reputable sellers offer 14-30 day return policies.